Banquo: Performances and interpretations

 Banquo's role, especially in the banquet ghost scene, has been subject to a variety of mediums and interpretations.
 Shakespeare's text states: "Enter Ghost of Banquo, and sits in Macbeth's place."
 Several television versions have altered this slightly, having Banquo appear suddenly in the chair, rather than walking onstage and into it.
 Special effects and camera tricks also allow producers to make the ghost disappear and reappear, highlighting the fact that only Macbeth can see it.

 Stage directors, unaided by post-production effects and camera tricks, have used other methods to depict the ghost.
 In the late 19th century, elaborate productions of the play staged by Henry Irving employed a wide variety of approaches for this task.
 In 1877 a green silhouette was used to create a ghostlike image; ten years later a trick chair was used to allow an actor to appear in the middle of the scene, and then again from the midst of the audience.
 In 1895 a shaft of blue light served to indicate the presence of Banquo's spirit.
-In 1933 a Russian director named Theodore Komisarjevsky staged a modern retelling of the play (Banquo and Macbeth were told of their future through palmistry); he used Macbeth's shadow as the ghost.
+In 1933 a Russian director Theodore Komisarjevsky staged a modern retelling of the play (Banquo and Macbeth were told of their future through palmistry); he used Macbeth's shadow as the ghost.
 In 1936, Orson Welles directed the Federal Theatre Project production of the play, with an African-American cast that included Canada Lee in the role of Banquo.

 Film adaptations have approached Banquo's character in a variety of ways.
 Akira Kurosawa's 1957 adaptation Throne of Blood makes the character into Capitan Miki (played by Minoru Chiaki), slain by Macbeth's equivalent (Captain Washizu) when his wife explains that she is with child.
 News of Miki's death does not reach Washizu until after he has seen the ghost in the banquet scene.
 In Roman Polanski's 1971 adaptation, Banquo is played by acclaimed stage actor Martin Shaw, in a style reminiscent of earlier stage performances.
 Polanski's version also emphasises Banquo's objection to Macbeth's ascendency by showing him remaining silent as the other thanes around him hail Macbeth as king.
 In the 1990 film Men of Respect, a reimagining of Macbeth as taking place among a New York Mafia crime family, the character of Banquo is named "Bankie Como" and played by American actor Dennis Farina.